bhisaac/5eFP/5eFP-SRD.md

 The read-aloud text in your setting handbook introduces the game world with a narrative that reveals each game world's ambiance, genre, and main story.

-> Create read-aloud text, preferably positive and affirming, for the beginning of each new day.
+> Create RL read-aloud text, preferably positive and affirming, for the beginning of each new day.
 A great start would be "I am so grateful now that I am releasing old patterns that no longer serve me and my life."

 ## GM Contact Information